1,000+ Opportunities

 Save a search for “U.S. Department of Justice, Office on Violence Against Women (OVW)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: States, units of local government, courts (including juvenile courts), Indian tribal governments, nonprofit organizations, legal services providers, and victim services providers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States, units of local government, courts (including juvenile courts), Indian Tribal governments, nonprofit organizations, legal services providers, and victim services providers.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program